sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Explode
 ----------------------------------------

-Below is a sample workflow that contains ``Explode`` processor in Fire Insights.
+Below is a sample workflow that contains ``Explode`` processor in Sparkflows.
 It demonstrates the usage of ``Explode`` node to add new rows for each value of an array data that is contained in a column data.

 It does the following processing of data: